Scattering of non-relativistic finite-size particles and puffy dark matter direct detection: Size effect in puffy dark matter detection

 \section{Size effect in puffy dark matter detection}

 The scattering cross section between a finite-size dark matter particle and a target nucleus is often assumed to be proportional to the square of the number of constituent particles comprising the dark matter bound state multiplied by the point particle–nucleus scattering cross section.
 However, this does not consider the volume effect of the finite-size dark matter particle.
-As can be seen from the modified potential in Eq.(\ref{eq5}) and Fig.\ref{fig2}, the size effect has a significant impact on the scattering.
-Therefore, we should start from the fundamental interaction and perform a volume integration for finite-size dark matter particle to obtain a correctly modified Yukawa potential, and then provide a more accurate scattering cross section for puffy dark matter detection.
+As can be seen from the modified potential in Eq.(\ref{eq5}) and Fig.~\ref{fig2}, the size effect has a significant impact on the scattering.
+Therefore, we should start from the fundamental interaction and perform a volume integration for finite-size dark matter particle to obtain a correct modified Yukawa potential, and then provide a more accurate scattering cross section for puffy dark matter detection.
+We will first re-calculate the scattering cross section between a point dark matter particle and a finite-size nucleus.
+We reproduced the results in Ref.~\cite{Xu:2020qjk}, which showed that such a cross section can be divided into Bonn, resonance and classical regions.
+Then we will extend the study of this scattering to the case of two finite-size particles, i.e., a finite-size dark matter particle and a finite-size nucleus.
+Finally, we will provide the results for the nugget dark matter particle.